Knowledge Hub

 - Should any patient have a valid claim rejected because we are not a DSP, we can assist.

-Respiratory Pathogen Statistics: July 2024
+Respiratory Pathogen Statistics: 2024 Summary

-This report is a summary of the results obtained from various molecular respiratory panels performed across PathCare laboratories during July 2024
+This report is a summary of the results obtained from various molecular respiratory panels performed across PathCare laboratories during 2024

-Respiratory Pathogen Statistics: June 2024
+Respiratory Pathogen Statistics: October 2024

-This report is a summary of the results obtained from various molecular respiratory panels performed across PathCare laboratories during June 2024
+This report is a summary of the results obtained from various molecular respiratory panels performed across PathCare laboratories during October 2024

-This report is a summary of the results obtained from various molecular respiratory panels performed across PathCare laboratories during March 2024
+This report is a summary of the results obtained from various molecular respiratory panels performed across PathCare laboratories during September 2024